All Products

 image

-• The following table describes the parameters in the Source And Destination Settings section.
+• The following table describes the parameters in the Source and Destination Settings section.

 Parameter

 The name of the data link.
-The system generates a name based on the data source type and the current time.
+The system automatically generates a name based on the data source type and the current time.
 You can change the name as needed.

 The SLS project.